 The LMNRA was established on October 8, 1964.
 Its purpose is to provide diverse public recreation, benefit, and use on Lakes Mead and Mohave and surrounding lands in a manner that preserves the ecological, geological, cultural, historical, scenic, scientific, and wilderness resources of the park.
 LMNRA includes two reservoirs, Lakes Mead and Mohave, along 140 mi of the former Colorado River from the southern tip of Nevada to the northwest corner of Arizona.
-It occupies approximately 1,495,800 ac in southeastern Nevada and northwestern Arizona, and is the fourth largest unit of the national park system outside the state of Alaska.
+It is the fourth largest unit of the national park system outside the state of Alaska.
 Approximately 60% of the park is located in Arizona and 40% is located in Nevada (NPS 2002c).

 LMNRA offers dramatic scenery and a diverse array of land- and water-based recreational opportunities in close proximity to several large urban centers of the southwestern United States.
-With more than 6 million visitors each year, the park supports some of the nation's highest levels of water-based recreational and backcountry use and is an integral component of the region's economy (NPS 2002c).
+With more than 6 million visitors each year, the park supports some of the nation's highest levels of water recreational and backcountry use and is an integral component of the region's economy (NPS 2002c).